Ian Wolfe: Career

-Personal life
+Personal life and death

 During World War I, Wolfe served in the United States Army as a volunteer medical specialist.
 He became a sergeant.

 Wolfe wrote and self-published two books of poetry, Forty-Four Scribbles and a Prayer: Lyrics and Ballads and Sixty Ballads and Lyrics in Search of Music.

 He was married to Elizabeth Schroder for 68 years, from 1924 until his death; the couple had two daughters.
 Wolfe died on January 23, 1992, aged 95.